ucan-wg/spec/README.md

 └─────────────┘   └─────────────┘   └─────────────┘
 ```

-This additionally allows UCAN to model auth for [eventually consistent and replicated state][Post-SSI].
+This additionally allows UCAN to model auth for [eventually consistent and replicated state][overcoming SSI].

 # 2 Lifecycle